jwstjacques/nestjs-skeleton/docs/POSTMAN-TESTING-GUIDE.md

 # Postman Testing Guide

+> **Note**: This guide includes examples from the **Tasks module**, which serves as a reference implementation in the NestJS API Skeleton.
+The authentication and health check endpoints are core features, while the Tasks endpoints demonstrate best practices you can follow when building your own modules.

-This guide walks you through testing the NestJS Task API using Postman.
+This guide walks you through testing the NestJS API using Postman.

 ## Table of Contents